up-n-running/RetroPod/README.md

 **esc** = quit\
 NOTE: On Windows please press 'esc' and not close icon on the window to quit - it sometimes doesn't shut the process down properly - i'm fairly sure this is a problem with the glut32.dll file.

-# What Files are included:
+#If you want to compile the source:
-Ive also included the source files and a shell script for compiling on mac.
-I lost my script for windows because i wrote the game 17 years ago, but it wont be hard to take the mac one and create one for windows.
-Job for a rainy day i guess.
+** You do not need to do this to run the game, only if you want to develop on it ** Ive included the source files and a shell script for compiling on mac.
+Just open terminal, cd to it and run it.
+To compile on windows you have to set up a few things first (that's windows!) so open the compilation_windows directory, open the readme and follow the instructions ive included eveything you need it's not as hard as yu might think!

 © 2020 GitHub, Inc.